aws/karpenter-provider-aws/website/content/en/docs/dev-guide.md

 ### Setup / Teardown

-Based on which environment you are running a Kubernetes cluster, follow the [Environment specific setup](#environment-specific-setup) for setting up your environment before you continue.
-Once you have the environment specific settings, to install Karpenter in a Kubernetes cluster run the following commands.
+Based on how you are running your Kubernetes cluster, follow the [Environment specific setup](#environment-specific-setup) to configure your environment before you continue.
+Once you have your environment set up, to install Karpenter in the Kubernetes cluster specified in your `~/.kube/config`  run the following commands.

 ```
 make codegen # Create auto-generated YAML files.